 Check your Student Center on Spire to determine if there are any holds on your record that will prevent your registration.
 You must contact the office indicated on Spire to remove the hold prior to attempting to register.
 All holds must be resolved in time to register by the deadline.

-Continuous Enrollment/Program Fee, Class Number (79079): If you are not registering for any courses or credits for the Spring semester and you are not filing for your degree, you must enroll for the Continuous Enrollment course, also known as the Program Fee.
+Continuous Enrollment/Program Fee, Class Number (19438): If you are not registering for any courses or credits for the Spring semester and you are not filing for your degree, you must enroll for the Continuous Enrollment course, also known as the Program Fee.
 An incomplete course from a previous semester does not maintain your enrollment.
 First semester students are not eligible for Continuous Enrollment.
-You can find this Continuous Enrollment course in the Schedule of Classes under GRADSCH 999 or use class number (79079) for Fall 2016.
+You can find this Continuous Enrollment course in the Schedule of Classes under GRADSCH 999 or use class number (19438) for Spring 2017.
 The cost for Continuous Enrollment/Program Fee is $275.00 which will billed by the Bursar's Office.
 Students on Continuous Enrollment are also assessed half of the Graduate Student Senate Tax.

 Penalty for late registration: If you do not register by the February 6, 2017 deadline, you will be withdrawn from your graduate program.
 If you wish to enroll after the deadline, you will be required to obtain readmission authorization from your Graduate Program Director and will be required to pay the Readmission Fee of $125.00 in addition to any course fees or retroactive Continuous Enrollment/Program Fees.
 Readmission under this condition is subject to graduate program approval and is not guaranteed.